AlessandroBregoli/rgclass/README.md

 Accuracy: 0.8666666746139526
 ```

-There are also some facoltative parameters:
+There are also some optional parameters:

 - *-e*:  If presents, the model uses the entropy as split metric.
 Otherwise, it uses gini
 - *-l n*:  Set the minimum number of samples that a split has to place in each leaf to n